aws-samples/amazon-eks-fluent-logging-examples/examples/eks-msk-opensearch/README.md

 * * [Terraform](https://www.terraform.io/) - It's Hashicorp's tool to define infrastructure as a code .
 * * Amazon Opensearch - OpenSearch(https://aws.amazon.com/what-is/opensearch/) is a distributed, community-driven, Apache 2.0-licensed, 100% open-source search and analytics suite used for a broad set of use cases like real-time application monitoring, log analytics, and website search

-In this example, we will showcase how to send your application logs from Amazon Elastic Kubernetes Service (EKS) cluster (https://aws.amazon.com/eks/) to [Amazon OpenSearch](https://aws.amazon.com/what-is/opensearch/) for vislualization and dashboarding using  MSK broker.
+In this example, we will showcase how to send your application logs from Amazon Elastic Kubernetes Service (EKS) cluster (https://aws.amazon.com/eks/) to [Amazon OpenSearch](https://aws.amazon.com/what-is/opensearch/) for vislualization.

 **We will address following use cases in our solution.**